 The state already has borrowed about $1 billion from the federal government to help keep the fund afloat.
 Texas declined loans from the Stimulus Act because accepting the money would have required changes to the state's eligibility rules.

 The Nevada Employment Security Council has decided not to increase employment taxes this year because it would be a hardship for employers suffering through a recession.
-Instead, Nevada Employment Security Division Administrator Cindy Jones said her agency, which has already has borrowed $60 million from the federal government to keep paying benefits this year, will continue to borrow more, likely close to $1 billion, in 2010, the Las Vegas Review-Journal
+Instead, Nevada Employment Security Division Administrator Cindy Jones said her agency, which has already has borrowed $60 million from the federal government to keep paying benefits this year, will continue to borrow more, likely close to $1 billion, in 2010, the Las Vegas Review-Journal reports.

 But employers in Nevada and other states that choose this option and then cannot repay their loans in the next two or three years will lose 0.3 percent of the 5.4 percent federal unemployment tax credit for every year that the loan goes unpaid.
 So businesses in states that can't repay the loans will end up paying more tax whether or not their rates are raised.

 The FUTA tax is a flat tax on the first $7,000 of an employee's wages (6 percent plus a temporary surtax rate of 0.2 percent in 2009), but employers who file timely are eligible for a 5.4 percent credit against the gross FUTA tax to reflect state unemployment taxes, leaving a liability to the federal government of 0.8 percent.
 FUTA revenue supports the fund from which states borrow, among other things.